copper-project/copper-rs/README.md

     state: bool,
 }

+// We implement the CuSrcTask trait for our task as it is a source / driver (with no internal input from Copper itself). impl<'cl> CuSrcTask<'cl> for FlippingSource {
+    type Output = output_msg!('cl, RPGpioPayload);

-// You need to provide at least "new".
-But you have other hooks in to the Lifecycle you can leverage
+    // You need to provide at least "new" out of the lifecycle methods.
+    // But you have other hooks in to the Lifecycle you can leverage to maximize your opportunity
-// to maximize your opportunity to not use resources outside of the critical execution path: for example start, stop,
+    // to not use resources outside of the critical execution path: for example start, stop,
     // pre_process, post_process etc...
-impl CuTaskLifecycle for FlippingSource {
-    fn new(_config: Option<&copper::config::ComponentConfig>) -> CuResult<Self>
+    fn new(config: Option<&copper::config::ComponentConfig>) -> CuResult<Self>
     where
         Self: Sized,
     {
+        // the config is passed from the RON config file as a Map.
         Ok(Self { state: true })
     }
-}

-// We implement the CuSrcTask trait for our task as it is a source / driver (with no internal input from Copper itself). impl<'cl> CuSrcTask<'cl> for FlippingSource {
-    type Output = output_msg!('cl, RPGpioPayload);

     // Process is called by the runtime at each cycle.
 It will give:
     // 1. the reference to a monotonic clock
     // 2. a mutable reference to the output message (so no need to allocate of copy anything)
     // 3. a CuResult to handle errors fn process(&mut self, clock: &RobotClock, output: Self::Output) -> CuResult<()> {
-        self.state = !self.state;   // Flip our internal state and send the message in our output. output.payload = RPGpioPayload {
+        self.state = !self.state;   // Flip our internal state and send the message in our output. output.set_payload(RPGpioPayload {
             on: self.state,
             creation: Some(clock.now()).into(),
             actuation: Some(clock.now()).into(),
-        };
+        });
         Ok(())
     }
 }